OUTREACH

 Michael Bell

-Agroecological living is the practice of harmoniously balancing—as best one can—ecological and human health/wellbeing as they relate to food and agriculture.
-This important work requires deep imagining and interdisciplinary approaches to learning.
-The Soil Health & Agrological Living Lab (SHALL), in collaboration with Kanopy Dance Company, will conduct a three-part workshop series entitled Dancing the Agroecological Imagination.
-These workshops will involve UW-Madison graduate students as well as other interested parties who will engage in dance and writing workshops exploring agroecological imaginations.
-Outcomes of this work will include a public Earth Day performance in April 2025, and innovative learning for UW students and others.
+Agroecological living is the practice of balancing ecological health and human well-being in relation to food and agriculture.
+This important work requires creative thinking and interdisciplinary approaches to learning.
+The Soil Health & Agroecological Living Lab (SHALL), in collaboration with Kanopy Dance Company, will host a three-part workshop series titled Dancing the Agroecological Imagination.
+These workshops will engage UW-Madison graduate students, along with other participants, in dance and writing sessions exploring agroecological concepts.
+Outcomes will include a public Earth Day performance in April 2025, offering innovative learning experiences for students and the community.

-This work is made possible with a grant from the Brittingham Wisconsin Trust.
+This work is supported by a grant from the Brittingham Wisconsin Trust.

 On the Town